 The transit method involves comparing the brightness of the star under study with other reference stars to spot tiny changes.
 However, from the ground it is difficult to make sufficiently precise measurements this way to detect small, Earth-sized planets.
-By using a novel approach that also incorporates information about the brightness of the stars in many different colours, however, ExTrA overcomes some of these limitations.
+By using a novel approach that also incorporates information about the brightness of the stars in many different colors, however, ExTrA overcomes some of these limitations.

-The three ExTra telescopes collect light from the target star and four comparison stars and that light is then fed through optical fibres into a multi-object spectrograph.
+The three ExTra telescopes collect light from the target star and four comparison stars and that light is then fed through optical fibers into a multi-object spectrograph.
 This innovative approach of adding spectroscopic information to traditional photometry helps to mitigate the disruptive effect of Earth’s atmosphere, as well as effects introduced by instruments and detectors — increasing the precision achievable.

 Because a transiting planet will block a greater proportion of the light from a smaller star, ExTrA will focus on targeting nearby examples of a specific kind of small, bright star known as M dwarfs, which are common in the Milky Way.
 Such stars are expected to host many Earth-sized planets, making them prime targets for astronomers looking to discover and study distant worlds that could be amenable to life.
 The nearest star to the Sun, Proxima Centauri, is an M dwarf and has been found to have an orbiting Earth-mass planet.

 Finding these previously undetectable Earth-like worlds is only one of two key objectives for ExTrA.
 The telescope will also study the planets it finds in some detail, assessing their properties and deducing their composition to determine how similar to Earth they could be.

 “With ExTrA, we can also address some fundamental questions about planets in our galaxy.
 We hope to explore how common these planets are, the behaviour of multi-planet systems, and the sorts of environments that lead to their formation,” adds team member Jose-Manuel Almenara.